moment/moment/README.markdown

 Changelog
 =========

+### 1.0.1

+Added `moment.version` to get the current version.

+Removed `window !== undefined` when checking if module exists to support browserify. #25

 ### 1.0.0

-Added convenience methods for getting and setting date parts Added better support for `moment.add()`
+Added convenience methods for getting and setting date parts.

+Added better support for `moment.add()`.

-Added better lang support in node
+Added better lang support in NodeJS.

 Renamed library from underscore.date to Moment.js

 ### 0.6.1